alestrunda/static-quotes/README.md

 # Static Quotes

-Rainmeter skin to display quotes.
+Rainmeter skin to display quotes right on your screen.
 I've styled more than 50 quotes.
 Very useful to have your favorite motivational quote always on site.

 First add the skin - in directory *User/Documents/Rainmeter/Skins* create folder *StaticQuote* and put the *.ini* file in it.
 Activate the skin in Rainmeter.